Supplier Sustainability Assessment9 min

 Supplier on-site audits

-To examine our suppliers’ situation on-site, we developed a standard audit questionnaire that contains topics related to quality system management.
+To examine our suppliers’ situation on-site, we developed a standard audit questionnaire that contains topics related to quality management.
 Among these, sustainability topics such as internal Code of Conducts (CoCs), the dormakaba SCoC, and labor, health and safety and environmental standards are checked.
 Auditors are asked to check documentation on-site related to:

 - Workers’ ages and identity records